JohT/showcase-quarkus-eventsourcing/showcase-quarkus-eventsourcing/WALKTHROUGH.md

 Plain old java objects (POJO) are widely supported by almost any serialization (JSON, XML,..) library.
 When Domain Driven Design is applied, value objects should be immutable.
-Their properties should only be set once during creation and should then remain unchangeable.
+Their properties should only be set once during creation and should then remain unchanged.
 This is usually done by using constructor parameters.
 To simplify creating complex objects, builders can be provided as well.

 When it comes to immutable value objects using constructor parameters, serialization libraries need to know which field should be mapped to which constructor argument.
 If there are a couple of constructors, it gets even more complicated.